doctor-budoka/kedro-ml-example/notebooks/power_consumption/README.md

 ## NB and results:

 You can find the notebook relating to this model in `02_random_forest.ipynb`.
-The error over the 2 years averages out to 0.16, much better than Prophets showing.
+The error over the 2 years averages out to 0.16, a little better than Prophets showing.

-### Notes
-There's a few things that might contribute to this:
-1. The Random Forest wouldn't be able to capture the year to year trends at all but prophet would have.
-This means that long term (year to year) trends aren't as important as seasonal trends within the year.
-Though this is quite clear from the data anyway: The seasonal variation within a year  is much larger than the year to year variation.
-2. Since year to year variation is small (possibly negligible), the problem becomes basically a tabular data problem, with only a tiny bias from the long term trends being ignored.
-Tabular data is where random forests excel.
-3. Prophet can be quite sensitive to hyperparameters at times.
-Maybe this is one of those times?
-Or perhaps the defaults for it are just not suitable for the current problem.
+# Overall results

+We pick the random forest as our model for now.
+We check the error for the "final model" in `03_final_error.ipynb` and it turns out to be 0.17 over the final year, slightly worse than it's performance on the previous years.

 # Next steps:

-1. Given how well the Random Forest did, we could take that and improve upon it with some better tuning.
-Or possibly try boosted trees instead.
+1. It seems likely that both models could do with some tuning.
+After that, we might find that the better model would change.
+2. Boosted trees might be worth a try after that
-2. Some form of recurrent neural network may be worth a try given the time-series nature of the data and the volume that we've got.
-Though I doubt it will produce better results easily:
+3. Some form of recurrent neural network may be worth a try given the time-series nature of the data and the volume that we've got (though we shouldn't build a model that's too deep).
-   1. NNs require a lot of data and this problem would probably require several layers, meaning we'd need more data.
-We may not have enough data here
-   2. Though NNs can be extremely accurate once tuned correctly, this tuning can be difficult and may requiring many revisions of the architecture.
-Given that these models are slow to train, this could take quite a while.
-   3. As mentioned above, the year to year variation is small by comparison to the seasonal variation, so this problem almost reduces to a tabular problem, where tree based models are extremely hard to beat.
-Also note that the actual use-case here is to predict just 24 hours in advance (not a whole year), so the "trending" part of the problem might be even less impactful in that case.